FailAcademy/learning/adp-vancouver/_slides/week-09/01-git-for-teams.md

 # Agenda

 1. Define what makes a good team?
-2. How can Git be used to make your team more effiecient
+2. How can Git be used to make your team more efficient
 3. Understand common errors with Git Teams

 ---